-In addition to the adaptations for land, the Cephalopod body design carries a number of adaptations almost certainly associated with the emergence of sentience, including a series of calcium shells protecting important nerve clusters and a set of fine, secondary tentacles protruding from the distal ends of the forelimbs, serving a role analogous to the human hand.
-In addition, Cephalopodan eyes display a substantial amount of white sclera, likely serving a role identical to the similar adaptation found in humans: enabling other members of the species to readily identify where an individual is looking, useful for social communication.
-This eye design, strikingly "human" for an octopoid alien, is often considered disturbing by human soldiers.
+In addition to the adaptations for land, the Cephalopod body design carries a number of adaptations almost certainly associated with the emergence of sentience, including a series of calcium shells protecting important nerve clusters and a set of fine, secondary tentacles protruding from the distal ends of the forelimbs, serving a role analogous to the Human hand.
+In addition, Cephalopod eyes display a substantial amount of white sclera, likely serving a role identical to the similar adaptation found in Humans: enabling other members of the species to readily identify where an individual is looking, useful for social communication.
+This eye design, strikingly Human for an octopoid alien, is often considered disturbing by Human soldiers.

 Mysteriously, no evidence has ever been found of a system of organized sound production, explaining the utter lack of alien vocalizations on the battlefield.
 It is not known how the aliens communicated before the advent of implant‐to‐implant communication.

 No description of the Cephalopods would be complete without a description of the extensive network of cybernetic and mechanical implants found in alien corpses.
-This system of implants is believed to be exactly analogous to the one customarily installed in humans, providing communication, life‐support, anti‐aging, and augmentation functions, as well as providing a self‐destruct capability that has yet to be successfully circumvented.
-These implants are evidently more advanced than the human equivalents, often making use of biological motifs not previously experimented with in human designs.
+Many are believed to be exactly analogous to ones customarily installed in civilian Humans, providing communication, life‐support, anti‐aging, and augmentation functions, while others provide more unusual fuctions, such as a self‐destruct capability that has yet to be successfully circumvented〈without the constant application of mind‐control magic〉③.
+These implants are evidently more advanced than the Human equivalents, often making use of biological motifs not previously experimented with in Human designs.

-— Infopedia article, "Cephalopod (alien species)," section: "Physiology," mode: discursive, moderate density; excerpt.
+— Infopedia article, "Cephalopod (alien species)," section: "Physiology," mode: discursive, moderate infodensity, moderate detail; excerpt.

 Ever since Field Marshal Erwynmark's Saharan Raid encountered and destroyed the first of the alien Wormhole Stabilizers, much ink has been spilled speculating on the purpose and functioning of these enigmatic devices—and speculation is what it really is, since the stark lack of information about alien society and economic structures precludes any truly accurate analysis of the situation.
 While the subsequent development of more precise gravimetric sensors has allowed the detection of a number of similar structures throughout the alien sectors bordering Human space, a number of fundamental questions remain unaddressed, and controversial.
 It is unknown, for instance, where these wormholes lead, whether their purpose is primarily military or civilian, and whether their presence is confined only to border regions.